-Holy Redeemer Parish had its beginning on April 3, 1975 with the appointment of Fr.
+Holy Redeemer Parish had its inception on April 3, 1975 with the appointment of Fr.
 Norman Droski as its first pastor.
-This was quickly followed by the purchase of approximately 9 acres as a building site.
+This was quickly followed by the purchase of approximately nine acres as a building site.
 Fr.
 Droski wrote: “I remember driving to the site of the future parish.
 I could not find it as I passed hayfield after hayfield in the township.”
 The new parish celebrated its first Mass in the Jenison High School auditorium on April 20, 1975, and continued to worship there for three years until the initial part of the church building was completed in 1978.

 Fr.
 Thomas G. Simons became the Parish’s second pastor in 1984.
 By this time the parish had grown from the initial 310 families to 660 families.
 Soon plans were in place to expand the parish facilities.
 The Phase II building addition completed in 1987 added the Emmaus Chapel, enlarged Shepherd’s Hall, the parish center, as well as classrooms.

 Fr.
 Denis P. Nash was appointed Holy Redeemer’s third pastor in 1991.
 The parish continued to grow and thrive.
 Under his watch, the entryway was enclosed and beautiful stained glass windows were installed in the Sanctuary.
 The Phase III building addition included additional classrooms, a gymnasium/family center also known as the Activity Center, and a music rehearsal room.

 Fr.
 Richard J. Lawie was appointed the Parish’s fourth pastor in 2000.
 Working with several ministries, Fr.
 Lawie put a strategic planning process in place to consider the future needs of the parish.